 Do you want to make a distinguishable name for yourself, or do you wish to be just another player in the online course market?

-If your goal is to build your brand, publishing on platforms such as Udemy or Lynda might not be much fruitful for you because, on these systems, all the courses in a particular category are displayed alongside each other.
+If your goal is to build your brand, publishing on platforms such as Udemy or LinkedIn Learning might not be ideal for you because, on these systems, all the courses in a particular category are displayed alongside each other.

 That means your class might not stand out as you’d like.
 For first-timers, such forums can be helpful as you get access to an already established consumer base.
 However, experienced professionals who have enough following prefer to publish content on their own sites.